 The cosmic ray test system for the MRPC prototype consists of a cosmic ray telescope and a VME based DAQ system.
-The telescope consists of three $20~\mathrm{cm} \times 5~\mathrm{cm} \times 5~\mathrm{cm}$ scintillators and two $4~\mathrm{cm} \times 2~\mathrm{cm} \times 1~\mathrm{cm}$ scintillators.
+The telescope consists of three $20 \text{ cm} \times 5 \text{ cm} \times 5 \text{ cm}$ scintillators and two $4 \text{ cm} \times 2 \text{ cm} \times 1 \text{ cm}$ scintillators.
 These five scintillators were used to trigger on cosmic rays.
 The layout of the cosmic ray telescope and the prototype is shown in Fig. 112.
 Two of the larger scintillators and one of the smaller scintillators are above the module, and the rest are below the module.
 PMT0 through PMT4 were used for basic coincidence triggering and to provide the reference time.
 The two small scintillators are used to measure the efficiency of the module.
 The width of the area subtended by the small scintillators is smaller than the width of a MRPC strip.
 Since this module would be tested with an electron beam at JLab (see later discussion), the cosmic test is only for checking primary performance parameters, such as dark current, noise, efficiency and time resolution.
 With a high voltage setting of 13.2 kV, the dark current is less than 10 nA and the noise rate is a few Hz/cm2.
 Fig. 113 shows the efficiency plateau.
 It can be seen that the efficiency can reach 98% and the plateau region is larger than 600 V. Fig. 114 shows the relation between charge and time after slewing correction.
 The time spectrum after correction is shown in Fig. 115.
-The time jitter of four PMTs is 87 ps, so the resolution of the MRPC can reach 50 ps.
-All of these show that the MRPC module has good performance.